joist-framework/joist/packages/component/README.md

 ### Component Handlers

-In order to trigger methods in a component you can use the `run` function that is provided the the template function.
+In order to trigger methods in a component you can use the `run` function that is provided by the template function.
 Decorate component methods with `@Handle('NAME')` to handle whatever is run.

 ```TS